-Details of activities conferences and external meetings held outside Cambridge should be sent as a short email to travel@esc.cam.ac.uk Please complete the Low Risk Travel Assessment in addition please send host address and contact details with your completed assessment.
+Details of activities conferences and external meetings held outside Cambridge in the UK should be sent as a short email to travel@esc.cam.ac.uk Please complete the Low Risk Travel Assessment in addition please send host address and contact details with your completed assessment.
+This covers activities similar to that encountered doing low risk work at Cambridge (e.g., office work, attending lectures etc.), other activities are to be covered by the Central University System Peregrine Foresight full guidance is given at the link.